nikhilgohil11/DGElasticPullToRefresh-Xamarin.iOS/README.md

 ## How to use ##

-There two projects one for creating static lib and another for binding dll.
+There are two projects one for creating static lib and another for binding dll.

 To generate binding dll open DGElasticPullToRefresh.sln and build.
 You will get dll in bin folder.